Ackee-Blockchain/trident/documentation/docs/commands/commands.md

 ## trident clean

-- Calls `anchor clean` and cleans targets created by the underlying Honggfuzz and AFL.
+- Calls `anchor clean` and cleans targets created by the underlying Honggfuzz.
 Crashfiles and Fuzzing Inputs are preserved.